-- When a health care worker or hospital fails to act and provide a reasonable standard of care
+- Health care workers or hospitals fails to act and provide a reasonable standard of care

-- When a health care worker or hospital, through negligence, actually makes the illness or injury the patient came in with worse
+- When a health care worker or hospital makes the illness or injury the patient came in with worse

 Examples of Hospital Negligence

 There are many common causes of hospital negligence and it can occur in any number of ways.
-However, some of the most common examples where hospital negligence causes serious injury include:
+However, some of the most common examples that cause serious injury include:

 - Heart attacks – Patients who suffer heart attacks can experience many different symptoms and even periods of lucidity.
-However, if left untreated, patients who suffer a heart attack and are not properly diagnosed are likely to experience future attacks, which can result in serious injury or death.
+When left untreated, heart attacks often cause patients to experience attacks in the future.

 - Stroke – Patients who suffer strokes also suffer many different symptoms, and the time that passes between admittance into the hospital, diagnosis, and treatment is crucial to minimizing the effects of the stroke – which can include paralysis, permanent brain damage, and even death.

 - Internal bleeding/hemorrhage – When someone is bleeding internally, there is only a limited time to act.
 Patients with this condition who are denied or delayed care can suffer serious organ damage and death.

 Other common examples include refusal to admit a seriously injured/ill patient, improperly interpreted diagnostic testing, failure to perform diagnostic testing, misdiagnosis of the patient, negligently performed surgery, hospital infections, hospital-acquired conditions, falls, and other crucial errors.

 Hospital Negligence Attorneys